P2333/Papers-of-Robust-ML/README.md

 ## Theoretical Analysis
 * [Adversarial Examples Are a Natural Consequence of Test Error in Noise](https://arxiv.org/pdf/1901.10513.pdf) (ICML 2019) <br/> This paper connects the relation between the general corruption robustness and the adversarial robustness, and recommand the adversarial defenses methods to be also tested on general-purpose noises.

-* [Adversarial Examples Are Not Bugs, They Are Features](https://arxiv.org/pdf/1905.02175.pdf) <br/> They claim that adversarial examples can be directly attributed to the presence of non-robust features, which are highly predictive but locally quite sensitive.
+* [Adversarial Examples Are Not Bugs, They Are Features](https://arxiv.org/pdf/1905.02175.pdf) (NeurIPS 2019) <br/> They claim that adversarial examples can be directly attributed to the presence of non-robust features, which are highly predictive but locally quite sensitive.

 * [On Evaluating Adversarial Robustness](https://arxiv.org/pdf/1902.06705.pdf) <br/> Some analyses on how to correctly evaluate the robustness of adversarial defenses.